Sardinia: a hiker’s paradise

 Sardinia boasts numerous world-class walking routes, such as the Selvaggio Blu, catering to all levels of experience.
 Here are a few of our favourite walks:

-• Ascent of Punta la Marmora (Walk 11): At 1834m/6016ft, Punta La Marmora is not only the highest summit in the Gennargentu massif but the highest elevation on Sardinia.
+At 1834m/6016ft, Punta La Marmora is not only the highest summit in the Gennargentu massif but the highest elevation on Sardinia.

 Nevertheless, it is not a prominent peak and, were it not for the cross on top, one would hardly be able to locate it on the long summit ridge.

 The classic ascent to the roof of the island starts out at the rifugio and follows the crest of a ridge.
-The panoramic views from the top, out over the rugged mountain landscape, are breathtaking; on a clear day you can see most of the island.
+The panoramic views from the top, out over the rugged mountain landscape, are breathtaking.
+On a clear day you can see most of the island.

-• Walking through the Foresta Demaniale Montarbu to Monte Tonneri (Walk 15): The state forest of Montarbu is situated miles from anywhere in the wild highlands of the Barbagia Seulo.
+The state forest of Montarbu is situated miles from anywhere in the wild highlands of the Barbagia Seulo.
 Its beautiful mixed woodlands cover the limestone plateau of Monte Tonneri.

 The rocky northern escarpment of this mountain drops precipitously to the deeply-etched Flumendosa Valley.

-• Grotta di San Giovanni circular walk (Walk 18): Culminating at Punta San Michele (906m/2972ft), the southern flanks of the Iglesiente rise steeply from the Cixerri rift valley.
+Culminating at Punta San Michele (906m/2972ft), the southern flanks of the Iglesiente rise steeply from the Cixerri rift valley.
 The historic town of Iglesias (‘Churches’), for which the mountain range was named, is spread out along these foothills.

 Your starting point is the Grotta di San Giovanni, a 850m/yds-long limestone cavern.
 The walk begins with a steep and rocky climb to the Punta San Michele, from where there are splendid panoramic views.